ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 | $3.1 *!b>7 * a++==++c+2$ |  |
 | $a<b<c<d$ |  |

-Please see page 82 for a bint.
+Please see page 82 for a hint.

 ## Problem 14